 Army Acquisition applicants interested in applying for this program must submit their application in Army Acquisition Professional Development System (AAPDS).
-In AAPDS, the application will be called YG16 Defense Civilian Emerging Leader Program (DCELP).
+In AAPDS, the application will be called “2016 Defense Civilian Emerging Leader Program (DCELP)”.

 All required documents must be submitted in AAPDS.
 You must upload or type information into each section.

-Year Group 2016 nomination packet requirements included the following: (This may change for Year Group 2016)
+Year Group 2016 nomination packet requirements include the following:

 The program is open to permanent (non-temporary/non-term) Army Acquisition Civilians GS-7 through GS-11 and broadband equivalents who have met their current position certification requirement.

 NOTE: If you had met your original certification requirement and were recently promoted so you now require the next level, you may still be eligible for DCELP.
 The Army Acquisition DCELP PM will review this on a case-to-case basis.
-If this situation defines where you are with your certification, please contact Ms. Marti Giella at firstname.lastname@example.org
+If this situation defines where you are with your certification, please contact Mr. Scott Greene at email@example.com

 “I have gained a great deal of knowledge from DCELP.
 DCELP has taught me what it means to focus on identifying leaders, how to engage them in the broader progressive movement, and how to empower them with the knowledge, strategies, and skills we can put to work to promote positive sustainable change in our professional communities.
 I have learned as a leader that we must always make a serious, long-term investment in our next generation of progressive leaders – now.
 For we’re building for the future…now.
 I am honored and grateful for the opportunity to have attended DCELP.” – Danarius M. Hemphill, Executive Officer/Project Officer, Office of the Chief Counsel/AMSTA-L